Axonopus compressus

-Axonopus compressus (syn.
-Axonopus compressus (Sw.)
-P.Beauv. var. australis G.A.Black, Milium compressum Sw., Paspalum compressum (Sw.)
-Nees, Paspalum platycaule Willd. ex Steud., Paspalum platycaulon Poir.) is a species of grass.
+Axonopus compressus is a species of grass.
 It is often used as a permanent pasture, groundcover, and turf in moist, low fertility soils, particularly in shaded situations.
 It is generally too low-growing to be useful in cut-and-carry systems or for fodder conservation.

 While not optimal, it is occasionally used for football fields especially those which are not for elite competitions or where only a low level of maintenance can be done.